|

 Diving in PNG means exploring everything from shallow coral gardens bursting with anthias and clownfish to plunging walls draped in massive sea fans and patrolled by cruising pelagics.

-Many of the dive sites are only accessible by liveaboard (adding to the frontier feel).
-However, there are a handful of highly-regarded dive resorts for a land-based vacation.
+Many of the dive sites are only accessible by liveaboard, which adds to the frontier feel and lack of crowds.
+H

 Signature dive areas in Papua New Guinea include Kimbe Bay, Milne Bay and Kavieng.
 Each has unique seascapes and endemic species to discover.
-Underwater photographers will be in heaven capturing wide-angle reefscapes, as well as macro critters like ornate ghost pipefish and flamboyant cuttlefish.

 Discover some of the best places to dive in Papua New Guinea here.